sunkid/CreativeStick/README.rst

 WHAT's NEW
 -----------
+Since version 0.4.25 players (or admins, depending on the permissions) can choose whether drops produce anything removed or replaced or whether they only produce "naturally dropped" items as if mined conventionally.

 All item specification can be now done using either the name of the item (e.g. 'stone'), the id, or a "fuzzy string" shortcut: